Wellness for Artists: Music, Movement, and Mindfulness

 Lesson 10: The Mind-Body Connection

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• What Is the Mind-Body Connection?
+• Understanding the Mind-Body Connection

 • Music Therapy